raspberrypilearning/quick-start-guide/worksheet.md

 1. Next, plug in your USB keyboard and mouse into the USB slots on the Raspberry Pi.
 1. Make sure that your monitor or TV is turned on, and that you have selected the right input (e.g. HDMI 1, DVI, etc)
 1. Connect your HDMI cable from your Raspberry Pi to your monitor or TV.
-1. If you intend to connect your Raspberry Pi to the internet, plug an ethernet cable into the ethernet port next to the USB ports, or connect a WiFi dongle to one of the USB ports.
+1. If you intend to connect your Raspberry Pi to the internet, plug an ethernet cable into the ethernet port, or connect a WiFi dongle to one of the USB ports.
 1. When you are happy that you have plugged all the cables and SD card in correctly, connect the micro USB power supply.
 This action will turn on and boot your Raspberry Pi.

   ![Plugging in](images/plug-in.gif)